 - Overhead extensions: ideal for bulking up your triceps but can be quite hard on the elbows.
 They suit some people better than others.

-To get full development of your triceps, then, all you have to do is pick a big compound lift (like the close-grip bench press) and combine it with your favourite triceps extension, such as the skull crusher.
+To fully develop your triceps, pick a big compound lift (like the close-grip bench press) and combine it with your favourite triceps extension, such as the skull crusher.

 The Best Biceps Exercises

-You can build bigger biceps by doing compound lifts, especially if you’re using an underhand or neutral grip, such as with chin-ups.
-But you’ll get even more biceps growth from doing biceps curls.
+You can build bigger biceps by doing compound lifts, especially if you’re using an underhand or neutral grip.
+Chin-ups are good for that.
+But you’ll get even more biceps growth from biceps curls.

 The best biceps exercises:

 - Chin-ups: great for working your biceps quite hard, though there’s interference at the shoulder joint.
 As a result, they only stimulate about half as much biceps growth as biceps curls.
-The advantage, though, is that they also work your upper back, rear delts, and grip quite well.
+The advantage is they also work your upper back, rear delts, and grip

 - Incline curls: this is a special variation of the biceps curl done with a deep stretch of the biceps, making it ideal for bulking up the long head.
 If you have dumbbells and an adjustable bench, this is a great variation to add to your arm routine.